megajoules8/Mirador/README.md

 It might make for an interesting citizen science project.
 In my free time, I've been gathering songs from different regions and analysing rhyming patterns that way.
 I've learnt a lot about the sounds of Irish through this lense, finding the differences both surprising and delightful.

 Current work is also aimed at segmenting words into their "morphemes" (see below) so that it can enable users to look up words by root meanings.
 I am exploring both machine learning and rule based approaches towards this goal.
-At the moment, I have over 5,000 words tagged with their know prefix and/or suffix.
+At the moment, I have over 5,000 words tagged with their known prefix and/or suffix.
 Feel free to reach out if you want this data/code.
 It's very much a work-in-progress.

 "Morphemes" are the smallest parts of words that contain meaning on their own.
 There is inflectional and derivational morphology.